Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 ---
 ---

-- To give a visual explanation of what we have covered so far, let's use the HAWK directory structure that I made up:
+- To give a visual explanation of what we have covered so far, let's use the HAWK directory structure that I have made up:

-- I have just logged into my HAWK account and am not sure where I am located.
+- I (Steve) have just logged into my HAWK account and am not sure where I am located.
 To find out, I used the `pwd` command.
-This tells me that I am in the home directory:
+This tells me that I am in my personal directory within the home directory:

 **Input**
 ```